Enter your email address below and subscribe to our newsletter

 Panang Curry Paste

-Panang curry paste forms the base of panang curry and red curry.
-Making it home produces a more authentic experience than buying a store-bought version.
-Using spices, roots, and chilies creates a mighty medley of flavors.
+Panang curry paste serves as the foundation for both Panang and red curries.
+Making it at home offers a more authentic experience compared to purchasing a store-bought version.

 Ingredients